$0 Tennessee Legal Withdrawal Blueprint — Your Complete Guide to Legally Withdrawing from School to Homeschool in Tennessee

 The IEP & Special Needs Exit Guide

-If your child has an Individualized Education Program, withdrawing from public school means walking away from services the district was legally required to provide.
-The Blueprint explains what happens to the IEP when you leave, your continuing rights to evaluations under federal Child Find laws, how the IEA program provides roughly $12,788 for qualifying students with disabilities, and how to document your child's current accommodations so you can replicate them at home.
+If your child has an IEP, you're probably terrified of losing services — and the school knows it.
+It's the most common leverage schools use to discourage withdrawal.
+The Blueprint explains what actually happens to the IEP when you leave, your continuing rights under federal Child Find laws, how the IEA provides roughly $12,788 for qualifying students, and how to document your current accommodations so you can replicate them at home.

 TSSAA Equal Access for Sports